bachmeil/betterr/README.md

 # Recent changes

+Dec 20, 2023: I've started adding Windows support.
+In terms of functionality, there's only basic stuff, which you can see by looking at testwin.d and rwin.d.
+I originally tried to call the dll files directly, which I thought would make things easy for me, but in the end concluded it was to complicated and fragile for anyone else to use.
+So I went the route manually loading functions from the DLL files.
+Getting it to work (or, more accurately, learning what I'm doing) was the hard part.
+Adding the remaining functionality is straightforward.
+From the perspective of the user of betterr, there's not much intervention or overhead, since you don't have to mess around with linking.
+I don't have a timetable for completing Windows support since I don't use Windows.

 Nov 15, 2023: I'm doing some work outside the project that will be merged in when (if) it gets completed.
 Time is always scarce during fall semester.

 Sep 13, 2023: Changed the destructor in RData to be `@nogc`.
 It previously used string concatenation, which would eventually lead to an invalid memory operation error, and that would occasionally cause big programs to crash.
 I solved this by creating a null-terminated char array in the constructor and making the destructor @nogc.